Metro-Goldwyn-Mayer Television: Impact history

 The Impact video on demand channel was announced by Comcast and MGM in August 2008 to feature action movies and TV shows to be rolled out market by market starting that week.
 At the time of channel's launch mid-August, Comcast owned 20% of MGM.
 MGM was seeking other cable providers to carry the channel.
 Impact is the third channel by MGM into TV broadcasting field as MGM formed a partnership with Weigel Broadcasting for the digital subchannel network, This TV, in July and MGM HD, its year old cable channel.
 With Impact expecting to be streaming via its website in 2009.
+The channel was on indefinite hiatus and it has stop broadcasting on March 1, 2019.

 Programming

 The channel is programmed from the MGM library with 20 to 30 films (some in HD) available per month out of 1,000 action movies and shows in the library.
 With in the channel, the movies and shows are categorized into thrillers, crime, war films, martial arts, westerns and espionage groups.
 Most selections will be free but supported by advertising and come from the post-DVD film window of pay-TV providers.
 The James Bond, Rocky and Robocop franchises are amongst the available films for the channel.
 The Terminator, Enter the Ninja and Windtalkers were amongst the first 25 movies available on the channel.
-The Magnificent Seven, American Ninja 2, Bulletproof Monk, Into the Blue and Roadhouse are also expected to be available in time through the channel.
+The Magnificent Seven, American Ninja 2, Bulletproof Monk, Into the Blue and Road House are also expected to be available in time through the channel.